The Best App Marketing Strategies for Increased Downloads and Engagement - from 14 Experts

 4. Optimize Your App Store Page

-A great tip from Emma Knightley is to enhance your app store page, where 50% of app discovery takes place.
+A great tip from Emma Knightley of the Digital Marketing Institute is to enhance your app store page, where 50% of app discovery takes place.
 App Store optimization plays an important role when launching a new app.

 “You must create an effective store page.
 Think carefully about the title, tweak your description to make it as simple but appealing as possible.
 Come up with a catchy, pleasing icon.
 Use screenshots that convey the selling points and benefits of the app.
 Spend as much time as possible on all these factors because they can make the difference between an impulse buy and moving on to the next app.”